RahulModak74/CUSTOM_LLM_WAF/README.md

 ## 📝 License

 This project is licensed under Fair Use principles for educational and research purposes.
 Commercial use requires explicit permission from the development team.
+SSPL license

 ## 🤝 Contributing